3 Best TypeScript Books for Beginners in 2022

 A TypeScript book would be best paired with the classic industry book, The Pragmatic Programmer.
 You want a TypeScript book that is opinionated, but you must also be equipped to think for yourself.
 The Pragmatic Programmer is the best book to cultivate that skill.

-Best TypeScript Books in 2020
+Best TypeScript Books

 Book 1: TypeScript Quickly